stolostron/rhacm-docs/_pages/arch_builds.md

 ```
 ./acm_sync_asciidoc.sh 2.8 2.8_stage
 ```

+**Note:** The first number is the GitLab branch number (corresponds to our release number).
+The second number is our GitHub branch.
+Both prod and stage go to the same GitLab branch.

 8. When running the script for the first time after adding your SSH key to GitLab, you might receive the an message resembling the following:
 ```